This page is a style guide for WE1S developers editing the WE1S Bibliography.

 - Downloads.
 WE1S does not ordinarily download into Zotero and make available to users the original works even if they are open-access.
 WE1S relies on providing citations and links.

 WE1S Web Site Bibliography House Style

-Once entered into Zotero, citations can be displayed or exported in any of the thousands of citation styles used by disciplines, professional societies, publishers, journals, and so on.
-WE1S uses the citation style of the Chicago Manual of Style.
+WE1S uses the Chicago Manual of Style citation style.
 In full bibliographies, WE1S uses what the Zotpress plugin refers to in its shortcode as

 style="chicago-fullnote-bibliography".
-Where desired, WE1S also includes on web pages the Zotpress shortcode for the following:
+Where desired, WE1S also includes the Zotpress shortcode for the following:

 abstract="yes"— Include the abstract of the work.